-Programme: Nuclear Safety Research
+Program: Nuclear Waste Management, Safety and Radiation Research

-The results will help to develop biochemically and radiochemically founded risk assessment schemes, remediation measures in areas effected by uranium mining, and help to assess the long term safety of final disposal sites for nuclear waste in geologic formations.
+The results will help to develop biochemically and radiochemically founded risk assessment schemes, remediation measures in areas affected by uranium mining, and help to assess the long term safety of final disposal sites for nuclear waste in geologic formations.

 Correspondingly, research activities in this Topic are grouped in the two themes:

 - Long-lived Radionuclides in Disposal Sites